Coraline (soundtrack): Development

 Bruno Coulais provided the musical score, in his maiden American animated feature film.
 A year before the production began, Selick tried several types of music as temp tracks for the film and looked on Coulais' score for Microcosmos (1996) and Winged Migration (2001) and found that score worked well, which resulted in his inclusion.
 Coulais appreciated the director's works such as The Nightmare Before Christmas (1993) and acknowledged that since the beginning of the film, he knew the necessary sounds he wanted, but let have him creative freedom to score the film.

-Coulais met Selick at Los Angeles whom had started to create the themes and melodies based on the animatics he provided for the film, and he would supervise the film's production, so that he could change the orchestrations suiting the narrative and visual style; he did twice or thrice, when he started scoring the film at Paris.
+Coulais met Selick in Los Angeles and had started to create the themes and melodies based on the animatics he provided for the film, and he would supervise the film's production, so that he could change the orchestrations suiting the narrative and visual style; he did twice or thrice, when he started scoring the film at Paris.
 According to Coulais, "there is an important correspondence between the lighting and the tonalities of the orchestration".
 About approaching the music for Coraline, Coulais described it as:

 "For me [when scoring a film], the story is not very important – it's not so interesting to say the same thing with the music as the story.
 So, I think in Coraline the music is sometimes “behind the wall,” like ghosts that haunt the movie.
 It was very interesting to have the music evolve.
 In it beginning it sounds very quiet and realistic because it's a realistic world.
 And little by little the music becomes quite scary by the end of the movie."